 (Sensing measurement session for unassociated STAs)), and it does not include a Sensing Measurement Parameters element (see 9.4.2.320 (Sensing Measurement Parameters element)).

-NOTE—The Comeback field is only applicable for sensing measurement sessions with unassociated non-AP STAs (see 11.55.1.4.2 (Sensing measurement session for unassociated STAs)).

 SP: Do you agree to the resolution provided in the document 11-23/1634r0 for CID 3082?